George Weah: Early career in Liberia, Cameroon, Monaco and France

 Weah began to play football for Young Survivors, a club based in Clara Town, in 1981 at the age of 15.
-Jason Burke, writing for The Observer, described how Weah scored "two spectacular goals" on his debut, "one hit from such a tight angle that it went in-off having struck both posts".
+Jason Burke, writing for The Observer, described how Weah scored "two spectacular goals" on his debut in 1982, "one hit from such a tight angle that it went in-off having struck both posts"; he scored 34 goals during the 1982 Liberia Football Association Fourth Division season.
 In his three years with Young Survivors, the club earned two promotions, from the fourth level of football in Liberia to the second.

 He signed for Liberian Premier League club Bong Range United in 1984, where he played for one season, before joining Mighty Barrolle, one of the biggest clubs in Liberia.
 Weah was not a regular starter for Mighty Barrolle despite scoring regularly, which prompted a move to their rivals, Invincible Eleven, in 1986.
 He helped the club win the 1987 Liberian Premier League title, was the league's top scorer, and was named as the league's player of the season.
 Before his football career allowed him to move abroad, Weah worked for the Liberia Telecommunications Corporation as a switchboard operator.
 He signed for Cameroonian Premier League club Tonnerre Yaoundé in 1987 after impressing during a match against them, and scored twice on his debut against Canon Yaoundé.